lodi-g/CFP-EPITECH/README.md

 So how would one go about fixing these ugly security holes?
 One simple principle: Do not trust user input.

 One could use PDO's prepared statements or could parse and verify user input before sending it to the database.
+I also highly suggest you to use Mongoose for MongoDB as it can help avoiding these security holes.